bmarenco/dalebobot/README.md

 If you have Windows: why?

-Optionally, you can install pip to handle the dependencies:
+Optionally, you can install `pip` to handle dependencies:

 ```bash
 sudo apt install python-pip
 ```

-Then, requirements can be installed using pip (it is recommended to use a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/)):
+Then, requirements can be installed using `pip` (it is recommended to use a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/)):

 ```bash
 pip install -r requirements.txt